shawnoster/whiskeyandcode/content/quotes.md

 _”I woke up next to you and didn’t know where I was!”_ - Jessica, 2021.10.01, talking to her sister

-_"Someone brought a pinata, then someone lit it on fire.
-Then Jeremy used a machete instead of the bat to hit the flaming pinate.
+_"Someone brought a piñata, then someone lit it on fire.
+Then Jeremy used a machete instead of the bat to hit the flaming piñata.
 Instead of busting open and spreading candy everywhere it turned into a fireball that hit T. Needless to say that was the end of that Thanksgiving."_ - Bobby Love, 2021.10.05, 🐰 The Rabbit Hole